SAP-archive/teched2020-IIS360/README.md

 ## Overview

 This session introduces attendees to the creation of a SAP Fiori elements app based on an OData V4 service.
-You will start with a CAP (nodeJS) based sample service, and make usage of the different SAP Fiori Tools in order to generate and extend the app.
+You will start with a CAP (nodeJS) based sample service, and make usage of the different SAP Fiori tools in order to generate and extend the app.

 ## Requirements